JMS Burn & Reconstruction Center

 Second Degree Burns - Redness with blistering of the skin.
 May be accompanied by swelling.
 Often the most painful kind of burn.
 Do not pop the blisters.
 Seek medical treatment.

 Third Degree Burns - Several layers of skin are actually burned away.
 Skin may have a charred appearance.
 Burn site usually does not blister due to damage to skin.
-This burn requires professional medical treatment.
+This burn requires medical treatment.

 Please click on one of the resources below to learn more about burn care.